 Whilst it’s possible to get an e-visa before arriving in the country, the Laos visa on arrival is the quickest and cheapest way to get a tourist visa.
 The visa can be obtained if you’re arriving at either Luang Prabang airport, Vientiane airport or 25 other border checkpoints surrounding Laos.
 The visa on arrival for Laos is available for most nationalities and only requires 1 passport photo and US dollars for the application fee.
 The Laos visa on arrival fee varies between 30 USD to 40 USD depending on your nationality (UK and US citizens are currently $35) plus 1 USD for the visa service fee.
 Tourist visas in Laos last for 30 days.

 What Currency Does Laos Accept

 The currency in Laos is the Lao Kip, and the exchange rate is approximately 9000 LAK to 1 USD.
 There are plenty of places to exchange money in Luang Prabang, however they offer different rates dependent on the denomination of the bill. $100 bills will get a better rate than smaller bills, to counteract this, bring larger denomination USD bills with you and shop around for the best exchange rates.
 It is also possible to exchange GBP, EUR and other major currencies into Laos Kip.

 When to Visit Luang Prabang Laos

 The best time to visit Luang Prabang is during the dry season from October to April.
-This is the most popular and expensive time to visit, but there are more things to do in Luang Prabang, like visiting Kuang Si falls and doing outdoor yoga.
+This is the most popular and expensive time to visit, but there are more Luang Prabang things to do, like visiting Kuang Si falls and doing outdoor yoga.